Hôtel de Ville, Douai: History

 Ferdinand, Count of Flanders gave the aldermen of Douai a charter in September 1228, but it was not until at least a century later that an ancient town hall was actually erected.
 The oldest part of the current complex is the belfry, construction of which began in 1380.
 It was designed in the Gothic style and built in ashlar stone.
 When John the Fearless visited Douai in 1404, construction was well advanced but the turrets had not yet been added.
 They were subsequently constructed, using stone from Bugnicourt, allowing the belfry to be completed in 1410.

 In the early 1460s, the aldermen demolished the ancient town hall and erected a new one.
 However, a major fire, in 1471, engulfed the new town hall and melted the bells in the belfry.
 In 1475, the belfry was repaired and the present spire was completed.
 New bells were cast and supplied by Messrs.
 Willem, Hoarken and Gobelin More.
-It was at this time that battlements, dormer windows, weather vanes and a spire with an octagonal base, were added to the belfry which, with all these embellishments, rose to 150 feet.
+It was at this time that battlements, dormer windows, weather vanes and a spire with an octagonal base, were added to the belfry which, with all these embellishments, rose to 46 metres.

 In 1473, Charles the Bold authorised the raising of finance for a new town hall.
 It took the form of a new wing to the west of the belfry: it was blind on the ground floor but fenestrated with nine mullioned windows with tracery on the first floor.
 A clock, designed and manufactured by Jean Chevalier and his nephew, Nicolas Chevalier, was installed in the belfry in 1663, and new bells were cast and supplied by Nicolas Levache in 1730.